JulianBirch/cljs-ajax/DEVELOPMENT.md

 This document describes the requirements currently needed to build and test `cljs-ajax` on a clean machine.

-The commands below were verified on Ubuntu 24.04 and run successfully as the non-root user `jessica`.

 ## System Requirements

 Install these system packages first: